The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ---
 **NOTE**

-This is a compilation of many idioms in openroad code that I consider undesirable.
+This is a compilation of many idioms in OpenROAD code that I consider undesirable.
 Obviously other programmers have different opinions or they would not be so pervasive.
 James Cherry 04/2020